 Scott Arnold 208 385-9243

-Join IMR for an overview of basic glacier and snowfield travel skills on Saturday, 14 April 2018 and run from 9am to noon.
+Join IMR for an overview of basic glacier and snowfield travel skills on Saturday, 21 April 2018 and run from 9am to noon (this date has changed from 14 April to accommodate Bogus Basin's closing weekend schedule).
 Participants will have the opportunity to practice ice axe self-arrest, glacier travel on crampons, and rig a Z pulley system for a simulated crevasse rescue.
 This workshop is open to both the novice and to those looking to refresh their glacier travel skills.
 Bring your glacier gear if you have it, but if you do not there will be opportunity to borrow gear for hands-on practice.

 Scott Arnold will host this event.
 He is currently working on his goal to summit all of the major Cascade Volcanoes.
 Scott has successfully completed the Crevasse Rescue and Basic Glacier Travel courses offered by Rainier Mountain Guides (RMI).
 It is suggested that you bring rigid sole hiking boots, water, a snack and of course, clothing appropriate to the weather conditions.
 If you are interested in participating, please contact Scott for more details on this event.
-As snow conditions may deteriorate, be sure to check in to the IMR website to see if the date of the course has been changed.
+As snow conditions may deteriorate, be sure to check in to the IMR website for updates.